kieraliz/cse15l-lab-reports/lab-report-4-week-8.md

 ## Editting Snippet 2: All cases with Nest Parentheses, Brackets, and Escaped Brackets

+checking that the next open bracket is past the next closed bracket check that index of next closed bracket < index of next open bracket

+checking everything in pairs, only evaluating the content inside the parentheses and not the brackets

 ## Editting Snippet 3: All cases with Newlines in Brackets and Parenthesis

+check for \n, if found then move on check if any brackets and parentheses index is -1, then move on